jeffcd/forms/README.md

 There are three states.

-- pristine: A form that is pristine means that it has no modifications to it's state.
-It can have data, but there are no \[unsaved\] modifications to that data.
+- pristine: A form that is pristine means that it has no modifications to its state.
+It can have data, but there are no \[unsaved\] modifications to its data.
 - error: A form that has errors such as a required field or invalid data.
 A form can also be in error state if the submission fails on the server side such as a 500 error.
 - dirty: A form that has unsaved changes.

+You can override the messages for any of these or create custom states.

 ## Custom States